hcorinna/gradual-compatibility/README.md

 # Gradual (In)Compatibility of Fairness Criteria

-This repository is the official implementation of the paper "Gradual (In)Compatibility of Fairness Criteria."
+This repository is the official implementation of the paper "Gradual (In)Compatibility of Fairness Criteria" by Corinna Hertweck and Tim Räz ([available on arXiv](https://arxiv.org/abs/2109.04399)).
+The paper explores the gradual (in)compatibility of the fairness metrics independence, separation and sufficiency.

 ## Requirements